How Many Neutrons Are In Lithium

 Tips and Expert Advice

 Another fascinating application of isotopes is in medical imaging.
-Radioactive isotopes, such as iodine-131 and technetium-99m, are used as tracers to visualize internal organs and detect abnormalities.
+Which means radioactive isotopes, such as iodine-131 and technetium-99m, are used as tracers to visualize internal organs and detect abnormalities.
 These isotopes emit radiation that can be detected by specialized cameras, allowing doctors to diagnose and monitor various medical conditions.
 The choice of isotope depends on its half-life, the type of radiation it emits, and its ability to be incorporated into specific molecules that target particular tissues or organs.

 FAQ